A needed reset

 This year, I was blessed and honored to share a different all-vegan Friendsgiving here in Berkeley… and it was even sunny and warm during the day!

-My host, Thomas, a brilliant and fascinating car-free vegan cyclist who is in the process of building a “sustainability think tank” here in Berkeley, hosted a small potluck gathering in his home in north Berkeley.
+My host, Thomas, a brilliant and fascinating car-free vegan cyclist from Germany who is in the process of building a “sustainability think tank” here in Berkeley, hosted a small potluck gathering in his home in north Berkeley.

 Yesterday morning, he showed me his community garden plot, a few blocks away, where he weeded, watered, and harvested many ingredients for the evening’s meal, including parsley, sage, rosemary, and thyme for the stuffing!
 (Which he made from scratch, from a loaf of his own sourdough bread he had baked the previous day.)